 You may think neighborhoods are some of the most unnatural areas for auto accidents.
 With their low-speed limits and lack of traffic, how could they be dangerous?

-Despite their idyllic appearance, neighborhoods are among the most common areas for car accidents for many reasons.
+Despite their idyllic appearance, neighborhoods are among the most common areas for car accidents for many reasons, including:

 Drivers Let Their Guard Down

-Because neighborhoods seem like the safest area to drive, drivers often let their guard down.
-Drivers may feel like they can finally take a breath after a long day’s work, or they might be fatigued after a long commute.
+Because neighborhoods seem like the safest driving areas, drivers often let their guard down.
+Drivers may feel like they can finally breathe after a long day’s work, or they might be fatigued after a long commute.
 Whatever the reason, drivers are more likely to take their eyes off the road and direct their attention to their phones or other distractions.

 Collisions with Parked Vehicles

-Fatigue often couples with distracted driving in residential areas because drivers feel like they can relax when they’re in familiar territory.
-The mental exhaustion that comes from working long hours and a brutal commute can be especially dangerous when combined with the promise of relief someone’s home provides.
+Fatigue often accompanies distracted driving in residential areas because drivers feel relaxed in familiar territory.
+The mental exhaustion from working long hours and a brutal commute can be especially dangerous when combined with the promise of relief someone’s home provides.

-When people drink and drive, they tend to try and avoid freeways to evade legal ramifications.
-Avoiding freeways diminishes the probability of high-speed crashes, but it doesn’t make drinking and driving safe.
-Driving under the influence leads to an estimated 16,000 fatal accidents every year, about 40% of the United States’ total fatality rate.
+When people drink and drive, they try to avoid freeways to evade legal ramifications.
+Avoiding freeways diminishes the probability of high-speed crashes but doesn’t make drinking and driving safe.
+Driving under the influence leads to an estimated 16,000 fatal accidents yearly, about 40% of the United States’ total fatality rate.

 Other Common Areas for Auto Accidents

 Though these are logical reasons why driving in urban areas might be more dangerous, in 2017, 46% of fatal car crashes occurred in rural areas.
-Given the population disparity between urban and rural areas, driving in a rural area is just as risky, if not riskier than urban areas.
+Given the population disparity between urban and rural areas, driving in a rural area is just as risky, if not riskier, than in urban areas.

 Rural areas have less lighting and decreased speed limit regulations.
-People might also be less cautious since there are fewer drivers on the road.
+People might also be less cautious since fewer drivers are on the road.

 Because of the decreased speeds, rear-end collisions are rarely fatal.
 But even though rarely fatal, rear-end collisions can still cause severe damage and lead to injury.

 Intersections often confuse drivers because they don’t understand who has the right of way.
-Failure to understand who has the right-of-way causes people to pull out in front of other vehicles when they should remain stopped.
+This causes people to pull out in front of other vehicles when they should remain stopped.
 These types of accidents can sometimes be fatal due to the nature of a t-bone accident.

 Parking Lots and Garages

 Because of their cramped space, accidents in parking lots represent a significant portion of all car accidents.
-Drivers are also making maneuvers they don’t often make, like backing out of a parking space.
-Backing out of a parking space creates blind spots for drivers, and other drivers tend to drive carelessly through parking lots without looking for cars that are backing out of their spaces.
+Drivers also make maneuvers they don’t often make, like backing out of a parking space.
+Backing out of a parking space creates blind spots for drivers, and other drivers tend to drive carelessly through parking lots without looking for cars backing out of their spaces.

 When Do Most Accidents Happen?

-It makes sense why more accidents would occur in the afternoon; there are more drivers on the road.
-Fridays between 3:00 pm – 6:00 pm are especially dangerous because people are getting out of work for the weekend.
+It makes sense why more accidents would occur in the afternoon; more drivers are on the road.
+Fridays between 3:00 pm and 6:00 pm are especially dangerous because people are getting out of work for the weekend.
 They might be excited about their upcoming activities, which can lead to decreased attention.

-The two primary reasons accidents increase over the holidays are because more people are traveling and alcohol consumption increases.
+The two primary reasons accidents increase over the holidays are because more people travel and alcohol consumption increases.
 Negligent vehicle maintenance is another contributing factor to holiday accidents.

 How To Avoid Auto Accidents